 Estelle Levin-Nally is the Founder and Director of Levin Sources.
-She founded the company in 2010 as a catalyst to facilitate better business and good governance in the mineral sector.
+She founded the company in 2010 as a catalyst to deliver sustainability through better business and good governance in the mineral sector.
 Estelle has convened a team of experts and specialists with whom she has developed service propositions that solve complex problems and add value for communities, stakeholders and shareholders around the world.

-Estelle leads the company’s Better Business and Impact & Innovation divisions.
-With more than 14 years’ experience in supply chain due diligence, conflict-affected and high risk areas, conservation, and raw materials, she is well-positioned to deliver bespoke, discrete and innovative solutions to some of the world’s most high-profile brands.
+Estelle leads the company’s Better Business Division.
+With more than 14 years’ experience in supply chain due diligence, conflict-affected and high risk areas, conservation, raw materials, and SME formalisation, especially artisanal and small-scale mining, she is well-positioned to deliver bespoke, discrete and innovative solutions to some of the world’s most high-profile brands and social enterprises.

-As a Team Lead, Estelle manages projects with a focus on client requirements alignment, rigorous methodological approaches, opportunity identification and quality control.
+As a Team Lead, Estelle manages projects with a focus on excellence in scoping, rigorous methodological approaches, opportunity identification and quality control.
 Her solutions are both context-sensitive and commercially astute.

 In 2010, Estelle developed the ASM-PACE initiative in collaboration with the World Wildlife Fund for Nature (WWF) to address artisanal and small-scale mining in protected areas and critical ecosystems.
 The resulting programme focused on building stakeholder knowledge and capacity for tackling issues with a focus on human rights, corruption, security and governance.
 The tools developed are now part of another Levin Sources-pioneered project: BEST-ASM.

-Estelle has a Master’s degree in Geography, with a focus on sustainable development, natural resources, conflict minerals, climate change and CSR, from the University of British Columbia.
-She also holds Master’s and Bachelor’s degrees from the University of Edinburg.
+Estelle has a Master’s degree in Geography, with a focus on sustainable development, natural resources, conflict minerals, climate change and CSR, from the University of British Columbia where she was a Commonwealth Scholar.
+She also holds Master’s and Bachelor’s degrees in Geography from the University of Edinburgh.

 Estelle works in English, French, and Spanish.
 She is based at Levin Sources, Cambridge, UK.